VertexStudio/bioma/README.md

 ### Swagger-ui documentation

-Documentation is provided in the dashboard.
+API documentation is provided in the dashboard.
 The `congition` server should be up to be able to visualize it.

 If you only want to visualize the documentation outside the dashboard, from the broswer, navigate to: